-Jennifer’s Music Studio
+Jennifer’s Music Studio Policies

 Student and Family Responsibilities

 Parental Support is an extremely important factor in musical training.
 Students whose parents take an active role in their progress tend to be more enthusiastic and productive.

 Tuition and Material Fees

+I accept cash, credit card, debit tap (up to $100 per transaction), cheques and e-transfers.
+Tuition is due by the first lesson of the month.
 If payment is not received by the second lesson of the month no lesson will be given and a $20 late fee will be applied.

-Lessons missed by me or in the event of severe weather, will be made up or refunded.
+- Lessons missed by me, or in the event of severe weather will be made up or refunded.

 - As studio owner, I reserve the right to remove students from the schedule if they have poor attendance, poor practice habits, or if they repeatedly break any studio policies.

 Questions?
 Need to talk?

-Some questions can be handled during lesson time, but I would be happy to arrange a meeting or phone call outside of lesson time.
-Feel free to call during the day, or text or email any time and I will respond as soon as I am able!
+Open communication is an essential component to successful music lessons.Some questions can be handled during lesson time, but I would be happy to arrange a meeting or phone call outside of lesson time.
+Feel free to call during the day, text or email any time and I will respond as soon as I am able.